-If you’re looking to grow your skills as a Data Analyst or are trying to pivot into data analytics or data science, now is the time, and 24 Seven is here to help ensure you’ve got the tools to do so.
-Whether it be the skills needed to succeed, questions you’ll be asked in your next interview, or programs you should pay special attention to, we’re covering everything you need to know to land your next data-driven job.
+The data and insights category is one with some of the most in-demand marketing jobs.
+If you’re looking to grow your skills as a Data Analyst or are trying to pivot into data analytics or data science, now is the time.
+And 24 Seven is here to help ensure you’ve got the tools to do so.
+Whether it be the skills needed to succeed, questions you’ll be asked in your interview, or programs you should pay special attention to, we’re covering everything you need to know to land your next data-driven job.

 An Overview of Data Analytics Jobs

-As a Data Analyst, you’ll be responsible for you will be responsible for working cross-functionally with researchers, engineers, and business teams to conduct analysis, build models and create simple storylines out of complex information to drive business goals.
-While specific duties will vary based on industry and skill level, the role of the Data Analyst often includes coding, organizing and distributing data, transforming number-based results into digestible information, and building and automating data pipelines for project -based needs.
+As a Data Analyst, you will be responsible for working cross-functionally with researchers, engineers, and business teams to conduct analysis, build models, and create simple storylines out of complex information to drive business goals.
+While specific duties will vary based on industry and skill level, the role of the Data Analyst often includes coding, organizing. and distributing data; transforming number-based results into digestible information, and building and automating data pipelines for project-based needs.

 How Do Companies Utilize Data Analytics to Drive Business Results?

-Companies utilize data analytics in different ways, based on their individual needs.
-Common uses cases include assessing performance, tracking metrics, and conversions.
-Additionally, data analytics can be used to help illustrate hard to grasp findings and can allow business leaders to make clear and conclusive decisions based on the data presented.
-Often times, the Data Analyst will work hand-in-hand with architects and engineers to better understand and transcribe available data, ultimately helping businesses make more informed and data-backed choices.
+Data analytics roles are crucial marketing jobs fundamental to business strategy.
+Companies utilize data analytics to assess marketing performance, tracking metrics, and conversions.
+Additionally, data analytics can be used to help illustrate hard to grasp trends in the business numbers, enabling company leaders to make clear and conclusive data-grounded decisions.
+Often times, the Data Analyst will work hand-in-hand with information technology architects and engineers to better understand and transcribe available data, ultimately helping businesses shape better informed strategies.

 What Languages and Platforms Are Trending in the Data Analytics Space?

 What Hard and Soft Skills Make a Strong Data Analyst?